-Besides, we know that Jews already lived in Europe at the time of Charlemagne (742-814 CE), who had a good relationship with his Jewish subjects.
+Besides, we know that Jews already lived in Central Europe at the time of Charlemagne (742-814 CE), who had a good relationship with his Jewish subjects.
 Charlemagne was born right around the time King Bulan is supposed to have converted to Judaism, and before the rise of Sabriel (whom some identify with Bulan).
 This alone proves that Jews were already living in Europe long before any Khazari Jews appeared on the scene.

 Among the Ashkenazi Jews of the Middle Ages themselves, the tradition was that they had been there since the destruction of the Second Temple.
 For example, the Rosh (Rabbi Asher ben Yechiel, c.
-1250-1327) wrote in one of his response (20, 20) that when he moved to Toledo, Spain:
+1250-1327) wrote in one of his responsa (20, 20) that when he moved to Toledo, Spain: